jameslawler/notes/docs/portuguese/verbs/irregular/ver.md

 ## Writing Prompts

-1. What is your favourite show to watch?
+1. Qual é o seu programa de TV favorito?
+What is your favourite TV show?
-2. Do you watch any sports?
+2. Você assiste algum esporte?
+Do you watch any sports?
-3. How often do you watch movies in the cinema?
+3. Com que frequência você assiste filmes no cinema?
+How often do you watch movies in the cinema?